lol4291/my-recipes/Nasi Goreng/readme.md

 6. Add the paste once oil is hot enough.
 7. Keep stir-frying until its brownish and keep it at the side of the pan.
 8. Add in 1-2 egg and scramble fry it.
 9. Add in Rice and mix all together until even.
+Add salt to taste and mix completely.
 10. Serve and eat with fried anchovies.